Becoming a Fiscal Host

 • Movements with chapters or subgroups

-• Local networks with many groups under one umbrella
+• Meetup networks with many local groups under one umbrella

 • Citizen groups in a geographical area

-• Foundations who give grants to unincorporated projects
+• Foundations that give grants to unincorporated projects

-• Advocates of a way of working who want to help startup ventures get going, such as cooperatives
+• Advocates who want to help certain startup ventures get going, such as cooperatives

 • Incubators or accelerators supporting many early-stage teams

-• HQ/umbrella organizations with Projects for each of their chapters
+• HQ/umbrella organizations with Communities for each of their chapters.

-• Organizations that support an ecosystem by hosting Projects in a specific area/vertical/topic
+• Organizations that support an ecosystem by hosting Communities in a specific area/vertical/topic.

-• Charitable organizations who host Projects that align with their mission
+• Charitable organizations that host Communities that align with their mission.

-• Organizations that host different Projects in a certain city or country
+• Organizations that host different Communities in a certain city or country.

 Things to consider when becoming a host